sarafsg/sarafsg/README.md

-# Hey there! 👋 I'm Sara Gonçalves 👩‍💻
+# Hey there! 👋 I'm Sara Gonçalves

-## Junior Full Stack Developer
+## 👩‍💻 Junior Full Stack Developer

 My coding journey is inspired by my passion for interior design and organization.
 I code like I organize a room: everything neat, comfy, and creative – no bugs allowed!
 I love refactoring complex challenges into smooth solutions, just like turning a messy space into a cozy user interface.
 Like a for loop, I iterate until everything is just right.
 I’m ready to merge creativity with functionality!

 ---

-### 👩‍💻 About Me
+### 🌟 About Me

 - 🎂 32 years old
-- 🇵🇹 Based in Portugal – Bringing a touch of creativity to coding
+- 🇵🇹 Based in Portugal
 - 🐕 Proud mom of two Akita dogs
 - 🌱 Currently learning ![React](https://img.shields.io/badge/-React-61DAFB?logo=react&logoColor=white&style=flat) and excited to keep growing as a developer
 - 🛋️ When I'm not coding, I'm organizing or redesigning rooms to balance style and function